The Gold Rush: 1942 re-release

 In 1942, Chaplin released a new version of The Gold Rush, modifying the original silent 1925 film by adding a recorded musical score, adding a narration which he recorded himself and tightening the editing, which reduced the film's running time by several minutes.
 The film was further shortened by being run at the 24 frames per second rate of sound films.
-Like most silent movies it was originally shot and exhibited at a slower speed.
+Like most silent movies, it was originally shot and exhibited at a slower speed.
 Chaplin also changed some plot points.
 Besides removing the ending kiss, another edit eliminated a subplot in which the Lone Prospector is tricked into believing Georgia is in love with him by Georgia's paramour, Jack.
 In the original 1925 version, Georgia and Jack go to the lone prospector's cabin while he is out.
 Georgia, seeing the nice dinner he had prepared for her, is guilt-ridden over having stood him up on New Year's Eve.
-Jack, oblivious to her distress, makes advances but she refuses to kiss him.
+Jack, oblivious to her distress, makes advances, but she refuses to kiss him.
 He forces himself on her and she strikes him.
-The following day she writes Jack a note apologizing.
-"I'm sorry for what I did last night.
+The following day, she writes Jack a note apologizing: "I'm sorry for what I did last night.
 Please forgive me.
-I love you, Georgia" She asks a waiter to hand the note to Jack.
-She watches his callous reaction from afar, and is crushed by it.
+I love you, Georgia."
+She asks a waiter to hand the note to Jack.
+She watches his callous reaction from afar and is crushed by it.

 When the Prospector enters the dance hall, Jack decides to play a prank on him.
-He tells the waiter "Hand this note to that bum, but don't tell him it's from me."
+He tells the waiter, "Hand this note to that bum, but don't tell him it's from me."
 When the Prospector reads Georgia's note, believing she wrote it to him, he is overcome with joy and rushes around the dance hall searching for her.

 Literary critic Manny Farber, writing in The New Republic, on the 1942 re-release of The Gold Rush:

-You see things that are so peculiarly a result of Chaplin's genius you can't explain them…These situations begin with something absurd: a dancer's feet represented by two bread rolls, a house half on, half off a cliff, a meal made of a shoe.
-But Chaplin's pantomime changes the absurdity into something significant with human feeling—the rolls come alive with the personality of a dancer, the house, for all its triteness, becomes a stirring reality, and what happens to the shoes is unbelievable.
-An absurdity has been made real and enormously significant, and this is where you feel whatever emotion was intended by Chaplin…
+You see things that are so peculiarly a result of Chaplin's genius you can't explain them...These situations begin with something absurd: a dancer's feet represented by two bread rolls, a house half on, half off a cliff, a meal made of a shoe.
+But Chaplin's pantomime changes the absurdity into something significant with human feeling—the roles come alive with the personality of a dancer, the house, for all its triteness, becomes a stirring reality, and what happens to the shoes is unbelievable.
+An absurdity has been made real and enormously significant, and this is where you feel whatever emotion was intended by Chaplin...

 The new music score by Max Terr and the sound recording by James L. Fields were nominated for Academy Awards in 1943.

 The Gold Rush was the first of Chaplin's classic silent films that he converted to sound.
 The 2012 Blu-ray release revealed that the reissue of The Gold Rush preserved most of the footage from the original film.
 Even the restored print of the 1925 original shows noticeable degradation of image and missing frames, artifacts not seen in the 1942 version.